Generating Functional Analysis for Iterative CDMA Multiuser Detectors: Generating Functional Analysis

-It would not be possible to calculate the generating functional for a particular realization.
-We thus assume that the generating functional is concentrated to its average over random variables $\vec{w}$ and calculate $\mathbb{E}_{\vec{w}}(Z[\vec{\psi}])$, where the $\mathbb{E}_X$ denotes the expectation with respect to random variables $X$.

-Averaging over the random variables, we will move to a saddle-point problem in the large system limit $K \to \infty$.
+\HLS Since one does not have to average a ratio or a logarithm in this context, one can compute correlations by entirely avoiding the replica trick.
+In the replica analysis, macroscopic quantities are obtained from derivatives with respect to the ``scalar'' parameter $\beta$.
+In GFA, averages are given from derivatives with respect to not a scalar parameter but some elements of the dummy variables (vectors) with same dimension as the original vectors $\vec{x}^{(-1)}, \vec{x}^{(0)},\cdots,\vec{x}^{(t)}$.

+For a given realization $\vec{w}$ it is, again, hard to calculate the generating functional since the result must depend on detail of the realization.
+We, therefore, assume that the generating functional is concentrated to its average over the parameter $\mathbb{E}_{\vec{w}}(Z[\vec{\psi}])$ in the large system limit.
+The effect of the parameter $\vec{w}$ is to generate a coupling between distinct times.
+Averaging over the random variables, we will move to a saddle-point problem in the limit $K \to \infty$.
+It should be noted that the normalization relation $Z[\vec{0}]=1$ plays an important role in the elimination of spurious solutions to the saddle-point equations.
+(We see detail of this point in Section \ref{section:GFA_softPIC}-B.) \HLE

 The terms in the averaged generating functional can be split into three related parts.
 The first one is a signal part.
 The second one is a static noise part due to the random variables within the model.
 The last one is retarded self-interaction due to the influence of the state at the previous stage, which may be able to affect the present state.
 The GFA allows us to treat the last part.